How to Convert Kindle Books to PDF: 3 Easy Ways

 3. Follow the prompts to restart Calibre.
 You can check if it's working by looking under the File type plugins list.

-Use Kindle for PC (pre-2.4.1 versions recommended) or a USB cable to download and sync your Kindle library to your computer.
+Use Kindle for PC (pre-2.4.1 versions recommended for better KFX support) or a USB cable to download and sync your Kindle library to your computer.

 Open Calibre and click the Add books button on the top toolbar.
 In the file browser, go to the folder where your Kindle files are stored, select the titles, and click Open.